kdz/infecdb/README.md

 Visit our server at: http://kad2185.ngrok.io/

-I am currently running the app through ngrok tunneling to my machine server.
+I am currently running the app through ngrok tunneling from the public URL to my own laptop-machine server.
 I had trouble setting up Azure (added the inbound security rule and followed the other instructions, but could not connect.)
 The app still accesses the w4111 database under our kmg2183 username.

 Because of the ngrok/laptop setup, the latency might increase slightly.